lajanugen/NLP_from_scratch/README.md

 * th main.lua -task POS -mode demo -gpu 4 -input "This is a great course ."

   - Runs the pre-trained model on an input sentence.
 As for the test mode, make sure that the pre-trained model is specified in main.lua
+  - Sample output: 'This/DT is/VBZ a/DT great/JJ course/NN ./.'

 * Modify other parameters in main.lua for training as necessary